meltyourface/blank/posts/Snakes-and-dragons/Snakes-and-Dragons-Symbols-of-Duality-and-Spiritual-Transformation/index.md

 **Alchemy**: In Western alchemical traditions, the Ouroboros (a serpent or dragon eating its own tail) symbolizes the cyclical nature of existence and the unity of opposites.
 The Ouroboros also represents the process of individuation and self-realization, as the union of opposites brings about a higher level of consciousness.

-Kundalini Yoga: In the East, the Kundalini serpent energy in the human body represents spiritual awakening and transformation.
+**Kundalini Yoga**: In the East, the Kundalini serpent energy in the human body represents spiritual awakening and transformation.
 By the awakening of Kundalini, the individual experiences self-realization, a state of an enlightened being, bridging the duality of the microcosm(mortal) and macrocosm(divine) selves.

 3. **Illuminating Duality and Spiritual Transformation**: